particledatagroup/hep-resources/README.md

 # Compiling

-To compile the sources, run `pdftex databases` in the home folder.
+To compile the sources, run `pandoc -o content.tex content.md && make` in the home folder.
 This will generate a `databases.pdf` file containing the typeset document.